Fist and rose: Spain

-The emblem was associated with the party's accession to government under Felipe González, and remained in use during José Luis Rodríguez Zapatero’s time in office.
+The PSOE is affiliated to the SI.
+PSOE-affiliated regional parties also use the emblem, sometimes with elements from the regional flag added to the design.
+The emblem was associated with the party's accession to government under Felipe González, and remained in use during José Luis Rodríguez Zapatero's time in office.
 A new logo drawn by Rafa Celda, featuring a simplified rose, was introduced in 1998, but widely criticized and called the "artichoke"; Cruz Novillo's logo was maintained for the 2000 general election campaign.
 It has increasingly been sidelined since the 2010s in favour of alternative symbols and designs, due to the rise of new, competing forces in Spanish politics, and to the increasing autonomy of regional socialist parties, who seek to differentiate from the national party.
 It was not used in the 2011 general election campaign; another simplified rose was introduced in 2013, but quickly retired, as was a new logo with no picture in 2015–2016.
 The Catalan PSC–PSOE set it aside in the 2021 regional election.

 In 2017, the American fashion group Urban Outfitters used the Spanish version of the logo on one of its t-shirts, sparking protest from Cruz Novillo's son.
 The PSOE stated that it owns copyright on the picture, although it was not clear what rights the designer may have maintained.
 The company retired the t-shirt.